What are Seismic Friction Dampers?

 Seismic Dampers are used in damping the oscillations of a building during an earthquake.
-There are many types of dampers for buildings, and damping through friction tends to provide the greatest amount of overall damping.
-The Friction damper operates on the principles of a coulomb damper, translating kinetic energy into heat by friction.
+There are many types of dampers for buildings, and damping through friction tends to be one of the most efficient methods of dissipating seismic energy.
+The friction damper operates on the principles of a coulomb damper or friction brake, translating kinetic energy into heat by friction.

 The Dampers allow the building to move elastically and dissipate the energy of the earthquake.
 This, in turn, produces substantial savings as structural elements can be optimized for cost savings.

-Designed to slip before structural members yield, Friction Dampers act as a reusable fuse and simultaneously dissipate energy.
-In doing so the building is able to withstand an earthquake without sustaining significant damage to its structure.
+Designed to slip before structural members yield, Friction Dampers act as a reusable fuse (no need for replacement after an earthquake) which simultaneously dissipate energy.
+In doing so, the building is able to withstand an earthquake without sustaining significant damage to its structure.

 Why QuakeTek Dampers?

-The idea for the first friction damper for seismic control was produced by Dr.Avtar Pall in 1984 and our proprietary manufacturing process and techniques have made the device manufacturable.
-Our team has perfected these techniques over the last 25 years, ensuring repeatability, reliability and precise tuning for building applications all around the world.
+Our team has perfected the techniques and process of manufacturing friction dampers over the last 30 years, ensuring repeatability, reliability and precise tuning for building applications all around the world.

 Friction Damper Design